locuslab/qpth/README-IN.md

 ## Efficiently computing gradients.

-A key point of the particular form of primal-dual interior point method that we employ is that it is possible to compute the backward pass gradients ``for free'' after solving the original QP, without an additional matrix factorization or solve.
+A key point of the particular form of primal-dual interior point method that we employ is that it is possible to compute the backward pass gradients "for free" after solving the original QP, without an additional matrix factorization or solve.
 Specifically, at each iteration in the primal-dual interior point, we are computing an LU decomposition of the matrix $K_{\mathrm{sym}}$.
 (We actually perform an LU decomposition of a certain subset of the matrix formed